Beware of the 5th Column Within.

 - Whatever may transpire, do not be afraid to ask someone who questions your positions or doctrines to either get in line with the program or quietly leave so as to not disturb the rest of the fellowship.

 Those sitting in the pews do not get a pass on this issue.

 We seemingly and blindly follow, leaving all the doctrinal issues, counseling and discipline up to the pastor or pastoral staff.
 We have created for ourselves an atmosphere of sheep who follow a goat with a bell hung around its neck.
 We can't counsel, we haven't been trained; we don't want to get mixed up with any discipline issues; the pastor needs to visit all the infirmed, the dying and those with marriage or serious family issues.
 Listen, we show up on Saturday, Sunday or whenever, we have done our part; pastor you do your part.

 Do you realize how many gifts God has given the members of any one assembly?
 Why do they lie greatly dormant?
 It is because, we like frogs have been slowly boiled over the years and we have become largely spectators versus participants.
-It appears to me in these LAST days there is a stirring of an awakening with the Church of God.
-Pastors have two main responsibilities: FEED the flock and to expose false doctrine.
-Pastor's are to be shepherds and I believe in the principle that shepherds do NOT make sheep; sheep make sheep.
+It appears to me in these last days there is a stirring of an awakening with the Church of God.
+Pastors have two main responsibilities: feed the flock and to expose false doctrine.
+Pastor's are to be shepherds and I believe in the principle that shepherds do not make sheep; sheep make sheep.
 Feed the flock and you will have youth and oldsters coming to Christ because the sheep are healthy and producing fruit as our Lord ordained us from the beginning.
-Also in today's world of the internet and social media, heresy is rampant: why are the pulpits committed to limiting their preaching to kindergarten level Christianity but seemingly being averse to addressing the heresies their members are drowning in as they search the new social media?
+Also in today's world of the internet and social media, heresy is rampant: why are the pulpits committed to limiting their preaching to kindergarten level Christianity but seemingly averse to addressing the heresies their members are drowning in as they search the new social media?
 James 3:1 - a day of accountability is coming.